 There are three main forms of skin cancer:

 Results may vary on different patients.

-Prevention and Early Detection is Key!
+Prevention & Early Detection Is Key!

 At BAXT CosMedical® we offer our patients a full skin cancer screening on a yearly basis, or more often for those at high risk.
 We see many patients with skin cancer.

-The most important aspect of skin cancer treatment is prevention and early detection since most cancers are curable if caught early and treated*.
+The most important aspect of skin cancer treatment is prevention and early detection since most skin cancers are curable if caught early and treated.

 Early detection requires good self-examination of the skin as well as yearly or more frequent examinations by a dermatologist.
 We also treat pre-cancers before they become skin cancers with Photodynamic Therapy (PDT).